adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | Then softly spake the hermit, “Now is grief
 | Reproved, and sorrow cast out with the lees;
 | For God beholds the living, not the dead;
-| And fie that took the semblance of a child
+| And He that took the semblance of a child
 | Loves He but penance, and the drooping head,
 | Has He not sung for joy, has He not smiled?”